Close Looks: "Queen on Board" by Nelson Morales

 Friday, October 9, 2020 | 12:00 p.m.–1:00 p.m.

-A free public conversation with photographer Nelson Morales, who will have select photographs from his series Musas Muxe on view at the Ackland.
-The photographs explore the everyday life of muxes —people who identify as a third gender —of the Oaxaca state of Mexico.
+This free public conversation with photographer Nelson Morales was held when Morales had select photographs from his series Musas Muxe on view at the Ackland.
+The photographs explore the everyday life of muxes — people who identify as a third gender — of the Oaxaca state of Mexico.
 Click on the Youtube video below to watch!

 NEA Big Read at the Ackland